paveu/content-publisher/README.md

   - posibility to host project source code on heroku with static and media files on AWS S3 bucket
   - django-debug-toolbar implemented

 ### Todos
+  - add Flower for monitor Celery tasks
   - fixing comment thread with angular.js - top priority
-  - newsletter model with async Celery - top priority
-  - AWS EB: (Use ElastiCache as your redis host<--already done), and SQS as your celery broker
   - add fabric deployment script with filling in site id=1 for facebook socialapp
-  - add Flower for monitor Celery tasks
   - add celery for getting exchange rate from usd->pln. do it periodicaly and save a result to database
   - add Sentry for monitoring exepctions happen within the project
   - improving user account panel with angular.js